HarveyL101/maths_app/README.md

 1. Clone this repo on your local machine
 2. Run the command `npm i` to install the necessary functionality
-3. Run the pre-made command `npm installAll` to setup both the front and backend
+3. Run the pre-made command `npm run installAll` to setup both the front and backend
 4. Run the command `npm run dev` to initialise both the front and backend servers
 5. Open your browser at `http://localhost:5173` and enjoy!